dotunoit/Fake-News-Prediction/README.md

-To create the script, we will use a popular machine learning library called scikit-learn, which provides various algorithms for classification tasks.
+To create this basic fake news prediction script, a popular machine learning library called scikit-learn was used, which provides various algorithms for classification tasks.
 We'll use a dataset consisting of labeled news articles (fake or real) to train a classifier.
 Here's a breakdown of how the script works:

 The script starts by importing the necessary libraries, including pandas for data manipulation, scikit-learn for machine learning operations, and metrics for evaluating the model.